 My Coming-to-Kimchi Story

 One of our first entries on the blog described a class we’d taken in Beacon where we’d learned the fundamentals of simple fermentation.
 We ended up with kombucha (made with a scoby culture) and pickled dilly beans.
-At the time we both turned to each other and said “hey, we should definitely make kimchi sometime soon!”.
-“Soon” turned into five years, which is awful because it’s super easy and tasty and we buy a jar of it pretty much twice a month.
+At the time we both turned to each other and said “hey, we should definitely make kimchi sometime soon” and “soon” turned into five years, which is awful because it’s super easy and tasty and we buy a jar of it pretty much weekly.

 Also, with inspiration on Youtube from lovable doofuses like Maangchi and Brad, how can you NOT make a big tub of kimchi?